Java for Loop Explained — Syntax, Examples and Common Mistakes

 Average Score: 87.6

-Sometimes one dimension of repetition isn't enough.
-Imagine printing a multiplication table — you need every number from 1 to 10 multiplied by every other number from 1 to 10.
-That's a grid.
-Grids have rows and columns, and that's exactly where nested loops shine.
+Sometimes one dimension of repetition is not enough.
+Printing a multiplication table requires every number from 1 to 10 multiplied by every other number from 1 to 10.
+Processing a 2D grid of pixels requires visiting every row and every column.
+Comparing every element in a list against every other element requires two passes through the data.
+These are inherently two-dimensional problems, and nested loops are how Java handles two dimensions.

-A nested loop is simply a loop inside another loop.
-The outer loop controls rows.
-The inner loop controls columns.
-For every single iteration of the outer loop, the inner loop runs all the way through its full cycle.
-So if the outer loop runs 3 times and the inner loop runs 4 times, the loop body executes 3 × 4 = 12 times total.
+A nested loop is a loop inside another loop.
+The outer loop controls one dimension — typically rows.
+The inner loop controls the other — typically columns.
+For every single iteration of the outer loop, the inner loop runs its full cycle from start to finish.
+If the outer loop runs 5 times and the inner loop runs 5 times, the body executes 25 times.

 1 2 3 4 5